Tidy-TS Logo

 ]);

-// Use remove_na: true to ignore NA values
+// Use removeNull and removeUndefined to ignore null and undefined values

 console.log("Sum:", total); // 30 (10 + 20)